 As an employee of Cleveland Clinic, you are required to be cleared by Occupational Health prior to the start of your training.
-Appointments can be scheduled up to three months in advance, so please call today.
+Appointments can be scheduled up to three months in advance of your start date, but no less than 10 days prior, so please call today.

 Cleveland Clinic maintains a drug-free and tobacco-free workplace.
 All newly hired employees undergo urine drug testing as a condition of employment.
 This test quantifies the presence of illicit drugs and cotinine (nicotine metabolite).
 According to Cleveland Clinic policy, newly hired employees who have cotinine levels above the threshold will have their employment offer rescinded.
 Those individuals testing positive that test negative after 90 days, may be reconsidered for appointment at the discretion of the candidate's supervisor, should the position remain vacant.